The solar array on top of two campus rooftops generate about 300 kw of power per hour, estimating over $280,000 savings over a 20 year period.

 Energy use on campus is a large contributor to the emissions into our atmosphere from the burning of fossil fuels.
 By reducing energy consumption, the campus can save money and reduce its impact on the environment.
 Energy use reduction through the introduction of energy efficient technologies, retrofits, and education have helped the California State University, Chico control its energy use while focusing on energy reduction strategies for the future.

-Management and Services' Thermal Energy Storage System allows
+Management and Services' Thermal Energy Storage (TES) allows

 FMS to run chillers at night and store chilled water in a tank for use

 the following day.
 This avoids running the chiller at peak hours, which